Operational container scanning

 Enable via scan execution policies

-To enable scanning of all images within your Kubernetes cluster via scan execution policies, we can use the scan execution policy editor To create a new schedule rule.
+To enable scanning of images in your Kubernetes cluster by using scan execution policies, use the scan execution policy editor to create a new schedule rule.

 note